Reasearch notes for pedel power and kenetic energy

 I have researched alliterative forms of energy for the water feature installation, as an example I looked into solar power, wind power, and other power sources which all proved to be to costly to fund for the project.

-I have also looked at kinetic energy as this is yet another form of producing the energy required to lift the water, it has also been suggested that the installation is a type of a kinetic sculpture as it uses alternate forms of energy to produce the power required for the water feature to work.
+I decided on peddle power and hand pump to use to generate the energy required to lift the water form its pond up and around the feature back to its source I have also looked at kinetic energy as this is yet another form of producing the energy required to lift the water, it has also been suggested that the installation is a type of a kinetic sculpture as it uses alternate forms of energy to produce the power required for the water feature to work.

 Below are a selection of images depicting Land/Earth Art, by various Artists who have inspired the way I work incorporating Land/Earth Art with alternative energy sources incorporated into my installations, make them Public interactive.
 These images show how one can change the surrounding landscape by either placing on to or by incorporating the earth's natural materials into various constructions and sculptures.